Smart Tax Moves: Year-Round Strategies That Save You Money

 - Vision, dental care, and mileage for medical appointments.

-- For a full list of eligible expenses, visit the IRS Guide to Medical and Dental Expenses.
+Quick Tip: Save all receipts and documentation for medical expenses.
+For a full list of eligible expenses visit the IRS Guide to Medical and Dental Expenses.

 Take Charge of Your Taxes Anytime

-It’s never too late to make smart tax moves.
-Whether you’re tackling taxes as the year winds down or gearing up mid-tax season, every step you take can lead to meaningful savings.
-From claiming valuable credits to reviewing your withholdings, these small actions add up—and the benefits go far beyond the numbers.
+It's never too late to make smart tax moves.
+Whether you're tackling taxes as the year winds down or picking up mid-season, every step you take toward planning can mean real money back in your bank account.

-- Invest in Your Future: Maximize retirement contributions for immediate tax benefits and long-term security.
+- Retirement Contributions: Maximize your retirement account contributions for immediate tax benefits and long-term security.

 Your Tax Questions, Answered